 * Ensure you leave plenty of time for learners to look at the pictures and assimilate what they have read.

-* Ask the learners to read the book again, and if you have a class set, let learners look at their copies.
+* Ask the learners to read the book again.
+If you have a class set of books, let learners look at their own copies.

-* Talk about the pictures, but don’t forget there is often no right answer and a question may just be provided to spark the imagination and help learners access higher levels of thinking e.g. evaluating or creating their own opinions.
+* Talk about the pictures – but don’t forget that there is often no right answer.
+A question may just be provided to spark the imagination and help learners access higher levels of thinking, such as evaluating or creating their own opinions.

-* In groups, ask them to point out the images that show the main topics e.g. animals or habitats and comment about each.
+* In groups, ask learners to point out the images that show the main topics, such as animals or habitats, and comment about each.

-* Follow up with learners sharing their ideas with the rest of the class, give plenty of time for further discussion.
+* Follow up with learners sharing their ideas with the rest of the class, giving plenty of time for further discussion.

-* Create a fact file book: Ask learners to complete a fact file about the topics.
-Create a glossary of words for the fact file and again, expect learners to use some of the pre-taught language structures but with the key vocabulary from their glossary.
+* Create a fact file book: ask learners to complete a fact file about the topics.
+Create a glossary of words for the fact file, expecting learners to use some of the pre-taught language structures and the key vocabulary from their glossary.
 Put the fact file sheets together into the class book.

-* Make a class poem book: Ask learners to complete a poem, using the topic language structures and topic words.
+* Make a class poem book: ask learners to complete a poem, using the topic language structures and words.
 Learners can also illustrate their poem.
 Put the poem sheets together into the class book.

-In addition to all these elements is access learners have to use higher order thinking when developing reading skills.
-We can use Bloom’s taxonomy to help us focus on these cognitive goals of, analysis, synthesis, and evaluation which are used for more complex and ‘higher’ levels of thinking, in contrast to questions which ask for knowledge, comprehension and application which demand less complex and ‘lower’ levels of thinking (Fisher, 2005).
-With this in mind, you can create Bloom’s Taxonomy ladders as a tool to engage and challenge your learners, with phrased questions to make reading nonfiction texts more interactive.
-The resource attached is a sample of the levelled questions which you can adapt and use in your classroom.
+In addition, consider the access learners have to higher-order thinking when developing their reading skills.
+We can use Bloom’s taxonomy to help us focus on the cognitive goals of analysis, synthesis and evaluation, which are used for more complex and ‘higher’ levels of thinking, in contrast to questions that ask for knowledge, comprehension and application, which demand less complex and therefore ‘lower’ levels of thinking (Fisher, 2005).
+Consider creating Bloom’s taxonomy ladders as a tool to engage and challenge your learners, with questions phrased in such a way as to make reading non-fiction texts more interactive.
+The resource attached is a sample of levelled questions that you can adapt and use in your classroom.

 Brewster, J., Ellis, G., and Girard, D. (2002).
 The Primary English Teacher’s Guide.
 Harlow: Pearson Education Limited.